Task-Based MoE for Multitask Multilingual Machine Translation: Results and Discussions

 We first present the main results for models capable of translating 18 tasks (see Section~\ref{subsection:moe_model_and_train}) concurrently.
 As shown in Table~\ref{tab:moe_main}, our models that incorporate MoE layers and are enhanced with task information show great advantages over all the baseline models on most tasks, in both directions EX and XE, in accordance with our hypothesis that using task adapters in conjunction with MoE is helpful in multilingual multitask translation.

 An outstanding drawback with which the task-based MoE models are facing, however, is for the low-resource translation pairs, e.g. Gu-En, Hi-En, or En-Gu.
-We hypothesize the problem is due to the undersampling of the training data.
-Our training routine concatenates all the tasks' data in a single big dataset before drawing batches.
+As we can see from the results in Table~\ref{tab:moe_main}, training those pairs with Dense models seems to benefit more than with MoE models.
+We hypothesize the problem is due to the undersampling of the training data for those languages, which have much less data than their high-resource counterparts.
+In more detail, our training routine concatenates all the tasks' data in a single big dataset before drawing batches.
 However, without adjusting the sampling process, high-resource language pairs are being trained significantly more given their much larger data in place.
 In particular, for the case of Gujarati where the Task-Dynamic MoE model underperforms in comparison to the baselines, our hypothesis is that linguistically, this language is the most different from all other languages, which makes the models very hard to learn effective shared representation with any other pairs.

+In the future, we plan to explore ideas such as custom sampling or contrastive representation learning to tackle with such issues with the low-resource language pairs, in order to make MoE work as well for those languages as in high-resource pairs.